wildrate/birdsong/README.md

 # birdsong
-Deep learning models for classifying birdsong
+Deep learning models for classifying birdsong.

+Includes creation of tensorflow datasets.

 This repo is all about producing and assessing TensorFlow models (not yet TFLite!).